 What is SF6?
 Sulphur hexafluoride explained

-SF6 also has this effect, but is much more potent than CO2.
-Today, wider understanding of the potency of this gas – and the need to reach net zero carbon emissions by 2050 in order to tackle climate change – is causing a rethink of its use.
+As a greenhouse gas, it contributes to global warming in a similar way to carbon dioxide (CO2), though it’s much more potent than CO2.
+Today, wider understanding of the potency of SF6 gas – and the need to reach net zero carbon emissions by 2050 in order to tackle climate change – is causing a rethink of its use.

-SF6 is a synthetic, odourless gas that’s used in the electricity industry to keep networks running safely and reliably.
-It’s highly stable, non-toxic, non-flammable and electronegative, which means it will not form other compounds that will alter its state and effectiveness.
+SF6 is a synthetic, odourless gas that’s used in the electricity industry to keep networks running safely and reliably as it’s highly stable, non-toxic, non-flammable and electronegative.
+This stability means that it will not easily form other compounds that will alter its state and effectiveness, and it doesn’t degrade easily in the atmosphere.

-SF6 has historically been used in a variety of applications, from metal smelting to filling double-glazing panels, but the electricity industry is one of the few places where it’s still used today; due to the technical challenges in replacing it.
-And it’s used on such a scale that it’s become a serious contributing factor to global warming.
+SF6 has historically been used in a variety of applications, from metal smelting to filling double-glazing panels.
+However, the electricity industry is one of the few places where it’s still used today, due to its unrivalled performance and the technical challenges in replacing it in electrical applications.

 Why is SF6 harmful to the atmosphere?

-In fact, it’s estimated that, over a 100-year period, SF6 is 23,500 times more effective at trapping infrared radiation than CO21, meaning that 1 kg of SF6 has the same impact as 23,500 kg of CO2.
-Once in the atmosphere, it has an atmospheric lifetime of 3,200 years, which means it can accumulate without degrading for millennia to come.
+It’s estimated that, over a 100-year period, SF6 is 24,300 times more effective at trapping infrared radiation than CO21, meaning that 1 kg of SF6 has the same global warming impact as 24,300kg of CO2.
+This multiplier is known as the Global Warming Potential (GWP) of the gas, so SF6 has a GWP of 24,300.
+Once in the atmosphere it has an atmospheric lifetime of around 3,200 years, which means it can accumulate without degrading for millennia to come.

 What is SF6 used for?

-Around 80% of the SF6 used globally is in electricity transmission and distribution.2 Medium- and high-voltage electrical equipment contains SF6 to insulate the live electrical parts and to switch the flow of electrical current on and off.
-This same equipment is also used to connect the generation and storage of renewable energy.
+Around 80% of the SF6 used globally is in electricity transmission and distribution.2 Medium- and high-voltage electrical equipment (switchgear) contains SF6 to insulate the live electrical parts and to safely switch the flow of electrical current on and off.
+This switchgear is used throughout the electrical network, including to connect the generation and storage of renewable energy of all types.

-The potency of SF6 released into the earth’s atmosphere can have a significant effect on global warming.
-The annual emissions of SF6 rose 24% between 2008 and 2018, largely spurred on by the growing use of switchgear that uses the gas in developing countries.
+Due to its high GWP, SF6 released into the earth’s atmosphere can make a significant contribution to global warming.
+The global annual emissions of SF6 rose 24% between 2008 and 2018, largely due to the growing use of SF6 switchgear in developing countries.

 In 2008 an estimated 7,300 tonnes were emitted globally, which rose to 9,040 tonnes in 2018.
 To put it in context, 9,000 tonnes of SF6 equates to the greenhouse gas emissions of approximately 44 million passenger vehicles driven for one year, or 103 million tonnes of coal being burned.3

-It’s also believed the level of SF6 released into the earth’s atmosphere is being vastly underestimated, as tracking its release in developing countries is difficult.
+Levels of SF6 released into the earth’s atmosphere are likely to be significantly underestimated, as tracking its release in countries that don’t have reporting requirements is difficult.

 How can SF6 production be reduced?

-To prevent more harmful SF6 being released into our atmosphere, solutions to replace SF6 with greener alternatives are being developed.
+To prevent more harmful SFbeing released into our atmosphere, solutions to replace SFwith greener alternatives are being developed.
+These are some of the ways we’re currently reducing our use and release into the atmosphere of SF6:

 The information in this article is intended as a factual explainer and does not necessarily reflect National Grid's strategic direction or current business activities.